Plan for Retirement with Spousal Benefits in Ridgewood, NJ

+Learn about spousal benefits in Ridgewood, NJ, with our help!
 Are you ready to walk away from work and the income it provides?
 For most married couples, retirement may very well include 30 years of life expectancy, which requires rising income to meet rising expenses.
 Could your finances be improved by another year or two spent in the workforce?
 Maybe an extended period of part-time work makes sense to you.
 Let Vaughan & Co.
-Securities, Inc. help you make an appropriate retirement timing decision.
+Securities, Inc. help you make an appropriate retirement planning timeline decision.
 Based in Ridgewood, NJ, our financial advisory firm offers some thoughts from our clients who have retired successfully.

 What will you do next?
 Or have you already started doing it?
 Most of our clients like their job most of the time.
 A new retiree certainly deserves a few weeks of downtime.
 But after the initial rest, you will want to become productive.
 Many retirees make a mistake when they do not know what they are going to do without work.
 This is a good reason to keep working!
 You might want to travel, volunteer, explore new hobbies, or take on a part-time job.
 You should have a plan for what your retirement will look like and what you want to do if you stop working.
 Start the post-retirement activity before you retire.
 You may want to experiment.
 In addition, you have to know how much the retirement life will cost.
 Working on your garden is relatively inexpensive but traveling is expensive.
 (So is charitable work!)